Best Espresso Machines for Home Use.

 My Observations:

 I won’t spend too much time explaining the Barista pro, I’ll tell you how it differs from the express, above, and that should suffice.
-As spoken about, the pro has the newer thermojet, so mildly faster warm up, faster steam ready time, slightly faster steaming, and faster to get back down to shot temp after steaming.
+As spoken about, the pro has the newer thermojet, so slightly faster warm up, faster steam ready time, mildly faster steaming, and faster to get back down to shot temp after steaming.

-It has more grind settings, so you have mildly more ability to dial in, still not ideal even though.
+It has more grind settings, so you have slightly more ability to dial in, still not fantastic even though.
 I don’t think you’ll ever get fantastic dialing in with integrated grinding machine machines.
-The best thing about the pro vs the express for me, is the digital display, as it makes it so much easier to do things like re-programming the shot buttons, changing the brew temp, and so on, and I very like the shot timer on the digital display.
+The perfect thing about the pro vs the express for me, is the digital display, as it brews it so much easier to do things like re-programming the shot buttons, changing the brew temp, and so on, and I simply like the shot timer on the digital display.

 Check Price - Shop Coffee